SPLWare/esProc/README.md

 ## Install and start

 For open-source users, we have not provided an automatic installation package, but rather a ZIP file.
 You can find the installation instructions here: https://c.esproc.com/article/1718848717817.

-Additionally, Eclipse users can find instructions for downloading and running the source code here: https://c.esproc.com/article/1677815008127.
+Additionally, Eclipse users can find instructions for downloading and running the source code here.
+Since the source code of com.scudata.ide is under the ide directory, you need to add directories under “Source” folders,For details, you can refer to: https://c.esproc.com/article/1677815008127.

 For other editions, installation packages can be downloaded from https://www.esproc.com/download-esproc/.
 No further instructions are necessary, as the installation process is straightforward.